MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/support-remote-work-with-teams.md

       - Remote employees rely more heavily on meetings and audio conferencing.
 If you haven't yet rolled out these workloads, check out [Meetings and conferencing in Teams](deploy-meetings-microsoft-teams-landing-page.md).

-2. Make sure your users know about Teams.
+2. Tell your users about Teams.
 Download the [Teams Customer Success Kit](https://download.microsoft.com/download/A/E/9/AE984CD4-CF4B-41E7-9ABD-6735E3F01897/MicrosoftTeamsCustomerSuccessKit.zip) to get presentations, sample emails, posters, and getting-started guides.

 5. Make sure your employees have adequate internet access and bandwidth for Teams.
 Use the guidance in [Prepare your organization's network for Teams](prepare-network.md) to learn how to do this.